 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Jacob Spencer is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+Jacob Spencer is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He practices in the firm’s Appellate and Constitutional Law, and Administrative Law and Regulatory Practice groups.

 Mr. Spencer clerked for U.S. Supreme Court Justice Clarence Thomas, Judge Diarmuid O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit, and Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit.